aqeebhussain122/portninja/docs/README.md

 Portninja should be run on a Linux/Unix OS for the time being as there have been some issues running portninja correctly from a Windows machine as the scanning machine

+# Disclaimer
+- All code and content provided on this repository is intended and designed for EDUCATIONAL PURPOSES ONLY!